 See Also: What Happens to a Dog that bites you?

-Rely on Jerome O. Fjeld, PLLC – Top Houston Dog Attack Attorney
+Jerome O. Fjeld, PLLC – Top Houston Dog Bites Attorney in Houston

 If you’ve been bitten by a dog in or around Texas and believe you have a claim, contact the law firm of Jerome O. Fjeld, PLLC.
-We will carefully examine your claim and provide other services that include:
+Our dog bite injury attorney will carefully evaluate your claim and provide other services that include:

-- Communicate with defendant’s insurance company (if it’s involved in the claim)and attorneys
+- Communicate with the homeowner’s insurance company of the dog owner

 - Speak with witnesses